jens-maus/node-unifi/README.md

 Node-UniFi is a NodeJS module that allows to query/control [UniFi devices](http://www.ubnt.com/) via the official UniFi-Controller API.
 It is developed to be compatible to the UniFi-Controller API version starting with v4.x.x up to v6.x.x

 ## Features
-* Supports all UniFi-Controller API features introduced with v4.x.x, v5.x.x or v6.x.x
+* Support all UniFi-Controller API features introduced with v4.x.x, v5.x.x or v6.x.x.
-* Supports CloudKey Gen1, CloudKey Gen2, UnifiOS-based UDM-Pro Controller as well as self-hostd UniFi Controller Software.
+* Support CloudKey Gen1, CloudKey Gen2, UnifiOS-based UDM-Pro Controller as well as self-hostd UniFi controller software.
-* Returns all data in JSON parsable strings/objects.
+* Returns all data in well-defined JSON parsable strings/objects.
+* Use of modern [axios](https://github.com/axios/axios)-based nodejs http library.
+* API functions returning NodeJS [Promises](https://nodejs.dev/learn/understanding-javascript-promises) for modern nodejs uses.
+* Support for WebSocket-based push notifications of UniFi controllers for listening for state/object changes using [EventEmitter](https://github.com/EventEmitter2/EventEmitter2)-based nodejs functionality.

 ## Requirements
 * Installed [UniFi-Controller](https://www.ubnt.com/download/unifi) version v4, v5 or v6, CloudKey Gen1, Gen2 or UDM-Pro.
-* direct network connectivity between this server and the host and port (normally TCP port 8443 or 443) where the UniFi Controller is running
+* Direct network connectivity between the application using node-unifi and the host:port (normally TCP port 8443 or 443) where the UniFi controller is running on.
-* you must use **local accounts**, not UniFi Cloud accounts nor 2FA, to access the UniFi Controller API through this class
+* Use of **local accounts** for authentication; not UniFi Cloud accounts nor 2FA.

 ## Installation
 node-unifi can be installed using the following npm command: